Do the best for your family: don’t leave your children a penny,but protect the

 keep it simple.

-Leaving something ‘in trust’ just means leaving it with conditions, letting you keep
+Putting something ‘in trust’ just means gifting it with conditions, letting you keep

 some control even after you have passed away.
 The condition could be as simple as